 The Town of Bolton Diversity Commission (The Commission) was created by the Bolton Board of Selectman in 2021 to advise and assist the Board with issues of diversity, equity and inclusion that may exist within the town government and community-at-large.
-The Commission, in an effort to assess the feelings and experiences of other town residents, employees and students regarding Diversity, Equity and Inclusion (DEI), deemed it necessary as a first step to create and distribute a survey to these constituents.
-This would ensure the assessment might be as representative as possible and not only reflect the views of Commission members.
+The Commission, in an effort to assess the feelings and experiences of other town residents, employees and students about Diversity, Equity and Inclusion (DEI), deemed it a necessary first step to create and distribute a survey to these constituents so that the assessment might be as representative as possible and not just reflect the views of Commission members.

 Throughout the process of creating The Commission and the survey, statements were made by Selectpersons indicating surprise that there may be issues related to DEI in the Bolton community, within government and the broader community.
-There was an overall desire expressed that everyone in town should have respect for one-another and that the town should be welcoming to all and if there are issues, "we have to fix it."
-1
+There was an overall desire expressed that everyone in town should have respect for one-another and that the town should be welcoming to all and if there are issues, "we have to fix it".1

-The results of this survey, while not analyzed from a standpoint of statistical significance, do indicate that there are survey respondents that have felt disrespected and unwelcomed in our Town either by town employees or by the words or actions of other community residents.
+The results of this survey, while not analyzed from a standpoint of statistical significance, do indicate that there are current and past residents, employees and students of Bolton, CT that have felt disrespected and unwelcomed in our Town either by town employees or by the words or actions of other community residents.
 As the expressed desire is that Bolton be a Town that is welcoming to all, the survey responses suggest changes will need to be made in order to attain this goal.